huggingface/datasets/docs/source/exploring.rst

 ==============================================================

-The :class:`nlp.Dataset` object that you get when you execute for instance
+The :class:`nlp.Dataset` object that you get when you execute for instance the following commands:

 .. code-block::